Callumgander/CourseNotes/Four Semesters in Six Hours part 1 (FINISHED) (X) .md

 \- is a specialised binary search tree
 \- keeps tree as flat as possible and migates the worse case scenario of the binary search tree
 \- has to be recursive
-\- if children are out of balance you have to do a rotation, if it’s 2 or greater, it’s out of balance
+\- if children are out of balance you have to do a rotation, if it's 2 or greater, it's out of balance
-\- won’t hit worst case scenario of O(n) for look up
+\- won't hit worst case scenario of O(n) for look up
 \- worst case always o(log n)
 \- single rotation and double rotation

 Hash tables
-\- Hash tables are extremelty powerful tools in modernCS and are used extensively in things like programming languages’ underpinnnnings, databases, caches, etc. They do have some tradeoffs, namely potentially memory footprints and the need for complicated hashing but they have constant time (o(1)) lookups, deletes, annd adds if you’re doing a set or map
+\- Hash tables are extremelty powerful tools in modernCS and are used extensively in things like programming languages' underpinnnnings, databases, caches, etc. They do have some tradeoffs, namely potentially memory footprints and the need for complicated hashing but they have constant time (o(1)) lookups, deletes, annd adds if you're doing a set or map
 \- the gist of hash tables is you send your key through a hashing function (like MD5, SHA1, or one of your invention) which converts the key to an addressable space (some sort of index)
 \- need sufficiently large footprint of memnory to be able to store all of your objects without collisions
-\- won’t be ordered at all
+\- won't be ordered at all
-\- a good hashing algorithm spits out viable addresses for a table that don’t collide
+\- a good hashing algorithm spits out viable addresses for a table that don't collide
 \- hashing algorithm needs to be idempotent, which means that a function givenn an input always outputs the same output
 \- need to be performant